dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 AgentPoolName: DSC
 ```

-If you project has the name `Microsoft365DscWorkshop` and you are ok with the name of the new agent pool, you don't have to change anything here.
+If you are ok with the name of the new agent pool, you don't have to change anything here.
 The script [30 Setup AzDo Project.ps1](../lab/30%20Setup%20AzDo%20Project.ps1) will ask for the required information and update the file [AzureDevOps.yml](../source//Global//AzureDevOps.yml) for you.

 1. Please create an Personal Access Token (PAT) for your Azure DevOps organization with the required access level to manage / create the project.
 Copy the PAT to the clipboard.